-245. Mr. XXXX's economic situation is far graver because the vast majority of Colombian and foreign-owned companies simply will not hire a homosexual.
-If an employee is discovered later to homosexual, he/she will be summarily fired.
+- 180. Mr. XXXX's economic situation is far graver because the vast majority of Colombian and foreign-owned companies simply will not hire a homosexual.
+If an employee is discovered later to homosexual, he/she will be summarily fired. - 181.
+Mr. XXXX's own statement on his economic future is not only cogent, it is extremely accurate.